-Funding Policy.
-Contribution requirements are not actuarially determined but are established and amended by the Texas Legislature.
-The state funding policy is as follows: (1) The state constitution requires the legislature to establish a member contribution rate of not less than six percent of the member's annual compensation and a state contribution rate of not less than six percent and not more than 10 percent of the aggregate annual compensation of all members of the system; (2) A state statute prohibits benefit improvements or contribution reductions if, as a result of a the particular action, the time required to amortize TRS' unfunded actuarial liabilities would be increased to a period that exceeds 31 years, or, if the amortization period already exceeds 31 years, the period would be increased by such action.
-State law provides for a member contribution rate of 6.4 percent for Fiscal Years 2008 and 2007 and a state contribution rate of 6.58 percent for Fiscal Year 2008 and six percent for Fiscal Year 2007.
-Senate Bill (S.B.)
-1812, effective September 1, 2013, limits the amount of the state's contribution to 50% of eligible employees in the reporting district.
+Contributions.
+Contribution requirements are established or amended pursuant to Article 16, Section 67 of the Texas Constitution which requires the Texas Legislature to establish a member contribution rate of not less than 6 percent of the member's annual compensation and a state contribution rate of not less than 6 percent and not more than 10 percent of the aggregate annual compensation paid to members of the system during the fiscal year.
+Texas Government Code Section 821.006 prohibits benefit improvements if, as a result of the particular action, the time required to amortize TRS's unfunded actuarial liabilities would be increased to a period that exceeds 31 years, or, if the amortization period already exceeds 31 years, the period would be increased by such action.